Norvic Tiling FAQ is a series off questions and answers about tiling & waterproofing

 High temperature also leads to lesser strength in the bond.
 Because, in high temperature, the cement-water reaction is fast-paced.
 This fast-paced reaction makes smaller crystals and smaller crystals do not have that good strength.
 Temperature above 35 Degree Celsius is not favourable.

 Exterior wall and floor tiling require special care because it goes through thermal expansion and exposure to water, which indoor tiling does not.
 So, first of all, use additives for enhanced performance.
 Next, use liberal amounts of cement.
 For walls, install mechanical joints every 2 meters.
 Also, use a joint sealant between tiles and background to prevent water ingress.

 The first step is preparing the surface.
-If the surface is not appropriately waterproofed or is porous or uneven, it can lead to failure.
-Also other reasons are if the wrong product is used or wrong amounts of that product are used.
+If the surface is not appropriately waterproofed or is porous or uneven, it leads to failure.
+Also, other reasons are using the wrong product or using the wrong amounts of that product.
 For example, large tiles need more buttering of adhesive.
 But if not provided, the tiling can fail.

 Caring for tiles is easy.
 Simply brush and mop regularly.
 You can also make use of rugs and doormats.
 These protect the tiling from wear and tear, plus complete the look.
 Also, wipe off the spills as soon as possible.
 Lastly, once in a while, give the tiles and grout a deep clean.

 Grouts also need cleaning.
 Otherwise, a lot of dirt collects in them.
 To clean them simply make a paste of baking powder and water, and apply it over the grouts.
 Now, let it rest overnight.
 In the morning, rinse it with a brush and lastly mop the area with warm water.